 - Plants Purify the Air

-recovery rates of surgical patients.
-Compared to patients in rooms without plants, patients in rooms with plants requested less pain medication, had
+rates of surgical patients.
+Compared to patients in rooms without plants, patients in rooms with plants requested less pain medication, had lower heart

 - Plants Improve Health

-that students demonstrate 70 percent greater attentiveness when they’re taught in rooms containing plants.
-In the same study, attendance was also higher
+students demonstrate 70 percent greater attentiveness when they’re taught in rooms containing plants.
+In the same study, attendance was also higher for

 - Plants Sharpen Focus